View A. ROY's Obituary on Kentucky.com and share memories

 |

-77 of Orlando, passed from this life on Friday, November 22, 2019 at Rockcastle Health & Rehabilitation Center in Brodhead.
-He was born in Barbourville, KY on December 2, 1941 the son of Lathat and Viola Fredrick Jones.
-He was a retired painter for General Motors Corporation and was a member of Maple Grove Baptist Church.
-He is survived by a son, Rodney Jones and wife Jonimae of Brodhead; two daughters, Teresa Renner and husband, Wendell, Jr. and Debbie Renner and husband Danny, both of Orlando; five brothers, Winston and Frances Jones of Brodhead, Glen Jones of North Carolina, Harold and Karen Jones of Lorain, OH, Dwayne and Laura Jones of Birmingham, OH, and Randy Jones of Richmond, IN; and four sisters, Shirley and Crawford Griffith and Brenda and Ernest Boyd, both of Wakeman, OH, and Irene and Joey Gholson and Audrey Hardwick, both of South Amherst, OH.
-Also surviving are five grandchildren, three great grandchildren, and several nieces and nephews.
-In addition to his parents, he was preceded in death by his wife, Katherine Jones; two brothers, Jerry Jones and Barry Jones; and two sisters, Faye Combs and Judy Jones.
-Funeral services for Mr. Jones will be conducted Sunday, November 24 at 2:00 PM at the Dowell & Martin Funeral Home Chapel by Bro.
-Jerry Owens.
-Burial will follow in Maple Grove Cemetery.
-Friends may call at Dowell & Martin Funeral Home after 1:00 PM Sunday.
-Please visit www.DowellMartin.com or Dowell & Martin Funeral Home’s Facebook® page to view Mr. Jones’ online obituary.
+70 of Sand Springs, passed from this life on Monday, November 25, 2019 at his home.
+He was born in Rockcastle County, KY on November 13, 1949 the son of Eddith Payne.
+He was a retired school bus driver and road worker for Rockcastle County School System and Road Department.
+He was a member of Sand Springs Baptist Church and enjoyed fishing, hunting, and being with his family.
+He is survived by his children’s mother, Bernice Marler of Mt.
+Vernon; a daughter, Lisa Marler and Pate Bullock of Mt.
+Vernon; a step-son, Kenneth Jo “Jody” Graves of Richmond; three grandchildren, Anthony Bullock, Dana Bullock, and Pate “Littleman” Bullock, Jr., all of Mt.
+Vernon; one future great granddaughter, Addilyn Bullock; five brothers, Junnie Paul Renner, Chad and Kathy Payne, Jessie Payne, and George Payne, all of Mt.
+Vernon, and Ernie Payne of Rochester, WA; and one sister, Margaret Payne and fiancé Don Rowland of Brodhead.
+Many nieces, nephews, and other beloved family members also survive.
+He was preceded in death by his mother, Eddith Payne; a son, Frankie Marler; and a sister, Maisie Kirby.
+Funeral services for Mr. Marler will be conducted Saturday, November 30 at 11:00 AM at the Dowell & Martin Funeral Home Chapel by Bro.
+Zandal Hasty.
+Burial will follow in the Marler Cemetery.
+Friends may call at Dowell & Martin Funeral Home from 6:00 to 9:00 PM Friday.
+Please visit www.DowellMartin.com or Dowell & Martin Funeral Home’s Facebook® page to view Mr. Marler’s online obituary.